Jewish Ghetto Police: Overview

 Members of the Jewish Police did not usually have official uniforms, often wearing just an identifying armband, a hat, and a badge, and were not allowed to carry firearms, although they did carry batons.
 In ghettos where the Judenrat was resistant to German orders, the Jewish police were often used (as reportedly in Lutsk) to control or replace the council.
-One of the largest Jewish police units was to be found in the Warsaw Ghetto, where the Jüdischer Ordnungsdienst numbered about 2,500.
-The Łódź Ghetto had about 1,200, and the Lwów Ghetto 500.
+One of the largest Jewish police units was the unit in the Warsaw Ghetto, where the Jüdischer Ordnungsdienst numbered about 2,500.
+The Łódź Ghetto had about 1,200, and the Lwów Ghetto had 500.

 Anatol Chari, a policeman in the Łodz Ghetto, in his memoirs describes his work protecting food depots, controlling bakery employees, as well as patrols aimed at the confiscation of food from the ghetto residents.
 He recounts the involvement of Jewish policemen in swindling food rations and in forcing women to provide sexual services in exchange for bread.
 The Polish-Jewish historian and Warsaw Ghetto archivist Emanuel Ringelblum has described the cruelty of the ghetto Jewish police as "at times greater than that of the Germans, the Ukrainians and the Latvians."
 The Jewish ghetto police ultimately shared the same fate with all their fellow ghetto inmates.
 On the ghettos' liquidation (1942–1943), they were either killed on-site or sent to extermination camps.